sniclasj/milestone-one-2.0/README.md

 ## Technologies Used

 - Git - used for version control
-- GitHub - used to secure your code online
+- GitHub - used to secure my code online
 - Gitpod - used as the cloud-based IDE
 - GitHub Pages - used to deploy the site
 - amiresponsive - used for the mockup image